Yvidge/yvidge.github.io/_pages/about.md

 ## Silly little facts

-- I like weird (just like myself) animals such as fish, isopods, snails, and frogs
+- I really like weird animals such as fish, isopods, snails, and frogs 💖
-- I have 2 awesome pet toads
+- I have 2 awesome pet toads 🐸🐸
-- my favourite food is shrimp
+- My favourite food is shrimp 🦐
-- I like the ocean and also I have thalassophobia (fear of deep water)
+- I like the ocean and also I have thalassophobia (fear of deep water) 🐙